ondrajz/go-callvis/README.md

 ### Features

-- :new: interactive view using HTTP server that serves SVG images containing URLs on packages to change focused package dynamically
+- focus specific package in the program
 - group functions by package and/or methods by type
 - filter packages to specific import path prefixes
 - omit various types of function calls
+- :new: interactive view using HTTP server that serves SVG images containing URLs on packages to change focused package dynamically

 ### Output preview